Transition from population- to coherence-dominated nondiffusive thermal transport: Mode-resolved transport character

 \section{Mode-resolved transport character}

 For the baseline reference for Fig.~\ref{fig:dynamical_kappa}\,c, the thermal conductivity of \LZO was calculated at a background temperature of 500\,K, with a grating period of 63\,\textmu m in the static case, $\omega=0$.
 The mode-resolved transport character $\chi$ is plotted across the full energy range across the $\overline{\mathrm{K}\Gamma\mathrm{L}}$ path in Fig.~\ref{fig:baseline_character}\,a.
 From the thickness of the lines it is apparent that the population contribution to the thermal conductivity stems from a few low-energy zone-center acoustic modes, while the coherence contribution is more evenly distributed across the optical phonon modes.
 The total transport character is $\chi=\frac{1}{3}$.
-A zoom into the low-energy part of the spectrum is shown in Fig.~\ref{fig:baseline_character}\,b and c.
+A zoom into the low-energy part of the spectrum is shown in Figs.~\ref{fig:baseline_character}\,b and c.
 One can directly compare the static case with the high-frequency case at 31\,GHz that was discussed in the main text.
 While the character of the individual phonon modes does not change significantly, the population-dominated acoustic modes are suppressed in the high-frequency case and the total transport character shifts to $\chi=0$.

-In addition to \LZO, Fig.~\ref{fig:baseline_character}\,d-f show the corresponding phonon dispersion and mode-resolved transport character of \CPB along the $\overline{\mathrm{S}\Gamma\mathrm{X}}$ path for a background temperature of 100\,K. Qualitatively, we observe the same suppression of thermal conductivity in the low-frequency modes with strong population character and overall stable transport characters across the Brillouin zone.
+In addition to \LZO, Figs.~\ref{fig:baseline_character}\,d--f show the corresponding phonon dispersion and mode-resolved transport character of \CPB along the $\overline{\mathrm{S}\Gamma\mathrm{X}}$ path for a background temperature of 100\,K. Qualitatively, we observe the same suppression of thermal conductivity in the low-frequency modes with strong population character and overall stable transport characters across the Brillouin zone.